mattermost/mattermost-test-management/data/test-cases/cloud/true-up-notifications/MM-test-case-1.md

 Pre-requisites:

-- Have a workspace with test cloud license that has user less limit for testing purposes
+- Have a workspace with test self-hosted license that has user less limit for testing purposes
 - eg: Assume License has 20 active users limit

 Test: